teggr/deploy4j-docker-droplet/README.md

 ## Features

-- Based on latest Ubuntu image
+- Based on latest Ubuntu LTS image
 - SSH server configured and ready to use
 - Support for SSH public key authentication
 - Root login enabled with SSH keys